nsaje/dotfiles/client/one/app/features/users/services/users-store/readme.md

   - `agency_spend_margin`,
   - `media_cost_data_cost_license_fee`
 - ...check if this permission should be selected using the `isPermissionSelected` function, which works like this:
+  - If the permission is one of the `unknownReportingPermissions`, return `undefined`
   - If the user is an internal user or agency manager:
     - Return `true` if any `entityPermissions` in the list have this permission, otherwise return `false`
   - Else (if the user is an account manager):